 These foods will provide you with extra nutrients like protein, calcium, folic acid, and other vitamins.
 These nutrients will help provide your body with what it needs during pregnancy.

-If you were at normal weight before you became pregnant, you will aim to gain 25 to 35 pounds during pregnancy.
+If you were at a normal weight before you became pregnant, aim to gain 25 to 35 pounds during pregnancy.
 During your second trimester, you may gain a pound a week.
 Eat a variety of healthy foods and limit your focus on the scale.

-With a healthy eating plan in place you can enjoy food that gives you and your baby plenty of nutrition.
-With increased energy levels in the second trimester, you may even feel ready to go out again.
-This plan can help you make smart choices if you are eating out with your partner, friends, or family.
+With a healthy eating plan in place you can enjoy foods that give you and your baby plenty of nutrition.
+This plan can also help you make smart choices if you are eating out.

 When to call the doctor

-Contact your obstetrician if you experience any of the following symptoms in the second trimester:
+Contact your doctor if you experience any of the following symptoms in the second trimester: